MUSON: A Reasoning-oriented Multimodal Dataset for Socially Compliant Navigation in Urban Environments: Experiments and Analysis

 \subsection{Limitations and Future Work}

 While this work represents a meaningful step forward, several limitations point to promising directions for future research.

-\textbf{Data-level.} Rather than focusing solely on dataset scale, future work will investigate how structured annotations can more efficiently convey high-value supervisory signals under limited data budgets.
+First, rather than focusing solely on dataset scale, future work will investigate how structured annotations can more efficiently convey high-value supervisory signals under limited data budgets.
 In particular, we aim to refine annotation granularity and supervision design to identify which elements, such as social cues, spatial constraints, or causal rationales, most effectively enhance embodied reasoning and generalization.
+While the current six-action decision space is sufficient for the short-horizon social navigation setting considered in MUSON, future versions may further refine the discrete action space to better distinguish ambiguous local decisions in more complex social scenes.

-\textbf{Model-level.} Beyond supervised fine-tuning, we plan to explore benchmark-driven optimization of SVLMs by leveraging MUSON’s structured CoT annotations.
+Then, beyond supervised fine-tuning, we plan to explore benchmark-driven optimization of SVLMs by leveraging MUSON’s structured CoT annotations.
 Integrating reinforcement learning and continual adaptation mechanisms is a key direction to better align reasoning with sequential decision-making in dynamic environments, especially for lightweight models deployed under real-world constraints.